equinor/witsml-explorer/Docs/BASIC_AUTH.md

 # WITSML server credentials flow (Basic)

 Basic mode uses a session cookie to keep track of the user.
-This mode is used by setting `"OAuth2Enabled": false` in the API configuration (and leaving `NEXT_PUBLIC_MSALENABLED=` empty in the frontend environment).
+This mode is used by setting `"OAuth2Enabled": false` in the API configuration (and leaving `VITE_MSALENABLED=` empty in the frontend environment).

 This is a description of the flow:
 ### 1. When the user connects to a server for the first time